By Mark Gauert

 “OMG, never look behind your walls and ceiling!’’ a friend helpfully suggested, after we’d looked behind our walls and ceiling.

 So I leave you to consider, as you page through the beautiful houses in this HOME Issue, just how hard it is to keep a house beautiful in South Florida.
 At some point in our ordeal, sensing our frustration, one of our contractors said, “South Florida is one of the most caustic environments in the world for a home.’’

 It does seem true, that everything here is trying to wear us down.
-The heat, the humidity, the salty air, the wood-eating bugs, the mold and mildew, the pitiless sun, the sinkholes, the Saharan sand, the tremors from quarry-pit blasting, the hurricanes, the hurricane insurance companies who’d rather fight than fix hurricane damage …
+The heat, the humidity, the salty air, the wood-eating bugs, the mold and mildew, the pitiless sun, the sinkholes, the Saharan sand, the tremors from quarry-pit blasting, the hurricanes, the hurricane insurance companies who’d rather delay and fight than fix hurricane damage, the mushrooms …